Somalis in the United Kingdom: Population and distribution

 As of 2018, the UK was believed to have the largest Somali community in Europe.
 The Office for National Statistics estimates that 108,000 Somali-born immigrants were resident in the UK in 2018.

-The 2011 UK Census recorded 99,484 Somali-born residents in England, 1,886 in Wales, 1,591 in Scotland, and 88 in Northern Ireland.
+In the 2021 UK census, 106,912 people in England were recorded as having been born in Somalia, as well as 2,009 in Wales, and 646 in Northern Ireland.
+The census in Scotland was delayed by a year until 2022 and recorded 1,313 residents born in Somalia.
+The previous, 2011 census recorded 99,484 Somali-born residents in England, 1,886 in Wales, 1,591 in Scotland, and 88 in Northern Ireland.
 The previous census, held in 2001, had recorded 43,532 Somali-born residents.
 This was widely considered an undercount, and in response, the Office for National Statistics employed the services of a Somali community adviser in the run-up to the 2011 Census in order to address possible under-enumeration of Somalis.

 Estimates of the Somali-born population are complicated by the exchange of Somalis both arriving in the UK and those deciding to return to Somalia or elsewhere.
 According to academic Laura Hammond, this mobility is common within the Somali diaspora, with many having residences in both Somalia and the UK.
 Somali immigrants from the more stable regions of Somalia often vacation in those areas for extended periods during the summer.
 The United Nations Development Programme estimated in 2009 that 10,000 Somalis were visiting the northwestern Somaliland region from the UK annually, though Hammond argues that this total may also include people simply transferring through the UK.

 The ethnic classification of Somalis in Britain has varied over the years.
 During the early 20th century, Somalis were administered as "Somali" or "Arab" in tandem with Egyptians, Sudanese, Zanzibaris and Yemenis.
 Along with other groups from the Arab world, Africa, the Caribbean and South Asia, these populations were also sometimes collectively identified in a non-racial, political sense with the epithet "black" or its then neutral equivalent "coloured" in order to underscore their common experience of colonial subordination.